blogmywiki/travel/README.md

 - It really wasn't happy about slurping in the bus data from another site
 - I wanted to add two different train routes from different stations as different people in our house have completely different journeys to make

-So I cooked up a hideous kludge* that is half PHP, half-JavaScript.
+So I cooked up a hideous kludge* that is half-PHP, half-JavaScript.
 JavaScript seems to have no compunctions about slurping London bus data from TfL.

 If you want to do something similar, the index.php file works for me with PHP version 5.3.16